Density-induced processes in quantum gas mixtures in optical lattices: Off-site interactions

-For the Bose-Fermi interaction two more processes exist as the interacting particles are distinguishable (\fig{fig:offsite-processes}b).
-First, the cross-tunneling, which is similar to the density-density interaction except that the particles interchange, and second, the bond-charge interaction, where either a bosonic or a fermionic particle tunnels.
+For the Bose-Fermi interaction more distinct processes exist as the interacting particles are distinguishable.
+First, the cross-tunneling (\fig{fig:offsite-processes}\textbf{g}), which is similar to the density-density interaction (\fig{fig:offsite-processes}\textbf{f}) except that the particles interchange, and second, the bond-charge interaction, where either a bosonic (\fig{fig:offsite-processes}\textbf{i}) or a fermionic (\fig{fig:offsite-processes}\textbf{k}) particle tunnels.
 However, assuming a fermionic band insulator all processes involving the hopping of a fermion are forbidden.
 The respective amplitudes of the processes induced by Bose-Fermi interaction are plotted as dashed lines in \fig{fig:ProcessIntegrals}.

 In conclusion, only on-site interactions and bond-charge tunneling of bosons have to be taken into account (shaded in \fig{fig:offsite-processes}), since other processes are prohibited by the fermionic band-insulator or contribute only with extremely small amplitudes.
 Thus, the necessary extensions of the Hubbard Hamiltonian, i.e. the bond-charge processes in \fig{fig:offsite-processes}\textbf{d} and \textbf{i}, read